asmitsirohi/Quotes-API/README.md

 - Amazing Quotes API with +8k quotes, with different +19 categories.
 - Respond data in JSON format.
 - Free of Cost Quotes.
-- It is flexible and easy to use app.
+- It is flexible and easy to use rest api.

 > You need to get unique APIKEY after Signup.